-An oil shortage and a energy crisis have developed.
-As oil reserves were depleted, oil prices have rapidly risen.
+An energy crisis and a oil shortage have developed.
+As oil reserves were depleted, oil prices have risen.
 Eventually, a scramble will take place to control the remaining oil reserves.
 Efforts to develop alternative energy sources will become frantic!

 Can we find & develop enough new oil and gas resources, e.g., the Bakken Shale Formation and the Haynesville Shale Formation, to meet the world's increasing demand for energy?

 Three years ago, similar comments to those about oil shortages could have been made for natural gas.
 However, the discovery of huge natural gas fields in a number of shale formations have increased the supply of natural gas so much that we now face an over-supply of gas.
 This over-supply of natural gas should help somewhat with the oil shortage because oil and natural gas are interchangeable to a certain extent.